kubernetes/autoscaler/cluster-autoscaler/cloudprovider/kwok/README.md

   key: kwok-config # default: config
 ```

-By default, kwok provider looks for `kwok-provider-config` ConfigMap.
+By default, the kwok provider looks for `kwok-provider-config` ConfigMap.
 If you want to use a different ConfigMap name, set the env variable `KWOK_PROVIDER_CONFIGMAP` (e.g., `KWOK_PROVIDER_CONFIGMAP=kpconfig`).
 You can set this env variable in the helm chart using `kwokConfigMapName` OR you can set it directly in the cluster-autoscaler Deployment with `kubectl edit deployment ...`.

 ### FAQ
-#### 1. What is the difference between `kwok` and `kwok` provider?
+#### 1. What is the difference between `kwok` and the `kwok` provider?
 `kwok` is an open source project under `sig-scheduling`.
 > KWOK is a toolkit that enables setting up a cluster of thousands of Nodes in seconds.
-Under the scene, all Nodes are simulated to behave like real ones, so the overall approach employs a pretty low resource footprint that you can easily play around on your laptop.
+Under the scene, all Nodes are simulated to behave like real ones, so the overall approach employs a pretty low resource footprint that you can easily play around with on your laptop.

 https://kwok.sigs.k8s.io/

 `kwok` provider refers to the cloud provider extension/plugin in cluster-autoscaler which uses `kwok` to create fake nodes.

 #### 2. What does a template node exactly mean?
-Template node is the base node yaml `kwok` provider uses to create a new node in the cluster.
+A template node is the base node yaml the `kwok` provider uses to create a new node in the cluster.
 #### 3. What is the difference between static template nodes and dynamic template nodes?
 Static template nodes are template nodes created using the node yaml specified by the user in `kwok-provider-templates` ConfigMap while dynamic template nodes are template nodes based on the node yaml of the current running nodes in the cluster.
 #### 4. Can I use both static and dynamic template nodes together?
 As of now, no you can't (but it's an interesting idea).
 If you have a specific usecase, please create an issue and we can talk more there!

-#### 5. What is the difference between kwok provider config and template nodes config?
+#### 5. What is the difference between the kwok provider config and template nodes config?
-kwok provider config is configuration to change the behavior of kwok provider (and not the underlying `kwok` toolkit) while template nodes config is the ConfigMap you can use to specify static node templates.
+kwok provider config is a configuration to change the behavior of the kwok provider (and not the underlying `kwok` toolkit) while template nodes config is the ConfigMap you can use to specify static node templates.

 ### Gotchas
-1. kwok provider by default taints the template nodes with `kwok-provider: true` taint so that production workloads don't get scheduled on these nodes accidentally.
+1. The kwok provider by default taints the template nodes with `kwok-provider: true` taint so that production workloads don't get scheduled on these nodes accidentally.
 You have to tolerate the taint to schedule your workload on the nodes created by the kwok provider.
 You can turn this off by setting `nodes.skipTaint: true` in the kwok provider config.
-2. Make sure the label/annotation for `fromNodeLabelKey`/`fromNodeAnnotation` in kwok provider config is actually present on the template nodes.
-If it isn't present on the template nodes, kwok provider will not be able to create new nodes.
+2. Make sure the label/annotation for `fromNodeLabelKey`/`fromNodeAnnotation` in the kwok provider config is actually present on the template nodes.
+If it isn't present on the template nodes, the kwok provider will not be able to create new nodes.
-3. Note that kwok provider makes the following changes to all the template nodes:
+3. Note that the kwok provider makes the following changes to all the template nodes:
 (pseudocode)
 ```
 node.status.nodeInfo.kubeletVersion = "fake"